Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time: Lexicographic-shortest paths

-As shown in~\cite{HM94}, there is another weight function $w'$ on the edges of $G$ such that for any pair of vertices in $G$, there is a unique shortest path between them w.r.t.\ $w'$ and this path is also a shortest path w.r.t.\ $w$.
-Furthermore, for two paths $P$ and $P'$ between the same pair of vertices in $G$, $w'(P) < w'(P)$ exactly when one of the following three conditions is satisfied: \begin{enumerate} \item $P$ is strictly shorter than $P'$ w.r.t.\ $w$, \item $P$ and $P'$ have the same weight w.r.t.\ $w$ and $P$ contains fewer edges than $P'$, \item $P$ and $P'$ have the same weight w.r.t.\ $w$ and the same number of edges and $I(V(P)\setminus V(P')) < I(V(P')\setminus V(P))$. \end{enumerate} A shortest path w.r.t.\ $w'$ is called a \emph{lex-shortest path} and a shortest path tree w.r.t.\ $w'$ is called a \emph{lex-shortest path tree}.

-The properties of $w'$ allow us to apply this function instead of $w$ in our algorithm.
-In the following, we show how to do this efficiently.
+Let $w:E\rightarrow\mathbb R$ be the weight function on the edges of $G$.
+Index the vertices of $G$ from $1$ to $n$.
+For a subgraph $H$, define $I(H)$ as the smallest index of vertices in $H$.
+Hartvigsen and Mardon~\cite{HM94} showed that there is another weight function $\tilde{w}$ on the edges of $G$ such that for any pair of vertices in $G$, (i) there is a unique shortest path between them w.r.t.\ $\tilde{w}$ and (ii) this path is also a shortest path w.r.t.\ $w$.
+Furthermore, for two paths $P$ and $P'$ between the same pair of vertices in $G$, $\tilde{w}(P) < \tilde{w}(P')$ exactly when one of the following three conditions is satisfied: \begin{enumerate} \item $w(P) < w(P')$. \item $w(P) = w(P')$ and $|P| < |P'|$. \item $w(P) = w(P')$, $|P| = |P'|$ and $I(P\setminus P') < I(P'\setminus P)$. \end{enumerate} A shortest path w.r.t.\ $\tilde{w}$ is called a \emph{lex-shortest path} and a shortest path tree w.r.t.\ $\tilde{w}$ is called a \emph{lex-shortest path tree}.
+The properties of $\tilde{w}$ allow us to use $\tilde{w}$ instead of $w$ in our algorithm.
+In the following, we show how to do so efficiently.

-We first use a small trick from~\cite{HM94}: for function $w$, a sufficiently small $\varepsilon > 0$ is added to the weight of every edge.
+We first use a small trick from Hartvigsen and Mardon~\cite{HM94}: for function $w$, we add a sufficiently small $\epsilon > 0$ to the weight of every edge.
 This allows us to disregard the second condition above.
-When comparing weights of paths, we may treat $\varepsilon$ symbolically so we do not need to worry about precision issues.
+When comparing weights of paths, we may treat $\epsilon$ symbolically so we do not need to worry about precision issues.
 The tricky part is efficiently testing the third condition.

 We need to make modifications to every part of our algorithm in which the weights of two shortest paths are compared.
-All such comparisons occur when we (1)~apply the Dijkstra variant of Fakcharoenphol and Rao~\cite{FR06} and (2)~find a shortest path covering of an isometric cycle $C$ in Section~\ref{subsubsec:SPCovering}.
+All such comparisons occur when we (1)~use Fakcharonphol and Rao's variant of Dijkstra's algorithm, FR-Dijkstra \cite{FR06} and (2)~find a shortest path covering of an isometric cycle $C$ in Section~\ref{subsubsec:SPCovering}.

-Note that in making the graph degree three (Section~\ref{subsec:SimplifyingAssumptions}), we used an $\epsilon$ weight on the introduced edges.
-To combine this with lex-shortest paths, we make $\varepsilon \gg \epsilon$ so that shortest paths will still be chosen to have the fewest edges (in the original graph) and run along the trees introduced to make vertices degree three.
-Using both $\epsilon$ and $\varepsilon$ in the symbolic comparisons does not increase the asymptotic run time.